 - Access to a platform where class content can be broken down into an easy-to-understand format through fun group activities

-- Students who attend eight or more sessions in any given PASS course throughout a semester, will be entered into a prize draw to win one of three major prizes
+- Students who attend six or more sessions in any given PASS course throughout a semester, will be entered into a prize draw to win one of three major prizes

 ‘a friendly environment where everyone can talk and learn’